tiansword/learngit/readme.txt

-git i a version control system. git is free software.
+git is a distributed version control system. git is free software.